shawn-yang-google/mcp-server-hosting-cli/PRD.md

 ## Out of Scope (for this CLI-Focused MVP)

 - **Web-based User Interface:** All interactions are via CLI.
-- **User Interface for OAuth Flows:** For tools requiring OAuth, MVP might assume users pre-configure tokens or provide them directly.
-A guided OAuth flow via the service is out of scope for MVP.
 - **Advanced User Management:** Beyond GCP identity.
 - **Billing and Quotas:** Users will incur GCP costs directly for their Cloud Run services.
 No integrated billing within the hosting service itself.
 - **Custom User-Provided Tool Code:** Users can only select from a pre-defined list of tools.